MicrosoftDocs/dynamics365smb-docs/business-central/admin-synchronizing-business-central-and-sales.md

 ---
-title: Synchronization and Data Integration | Microsoft Docs
+title: Synchronization and data integration
 description: The synchronization copies data between Microsoft Dataverse tables and Business Central records, and keeps the data in both systems up-to-date.
 author: brentholtorf
 ms.author: bholtorf
-ms.reviewer: ivkoleti
+ms.reviewer: bholtorf
 ms.topic: conceptual
-ms.date: 03/31/2023
+ms.date: 05/07/2024
 ms.custom: bap-template
 ms.search.keywords: Dataverse, integration, sync, synchronize, mapping ms.service: dynamics-365-business-central
 ---

-# Synchronizing Data in Business Central with Microsoft Dataverse
+# Synchronizing data in Business Central with Microsoft Dataverse

 When you integrate [!INCLUDE[prod_short](includes/cds_long_md.md)] with [!INCLUDE[prod_short](includes/prod_short.md)], you can decide whether to synchronize data in selected fields of [!INCLUDE[prod_short](includes/prod_short.md)] (such as customers, contacts, and sales people) with equivalent rows in [!INCLUDE[prod_short](includes/cds_long_md.md)] (such as accounts, contacts, and users).
 Depending on the type of row, you can synchronize data from [!INCLUDE[prod_short](includes/cds_long_md.md)] to [!INCLUDE[prod_short](includes/prod_short.md)], or vice versa.
 For more information, see [Integrating with Dynamics 365 Sales](admin-prepare-dynamics-365-for-sales-for-integration.md).